gzu-ai/website/content/post/graduate-student-recruitment-announcement/index.md

 projects:
 ---

-Rui Ma (Master's student in Computer Science and Technology) is the recruitment coordinator for the 2025 intake.
+Rui Ma (Master student) is the recruitment coordinator for the 2025 intake.
 For inquiries, please reach out via: QQ: 2761684990